 Phase overcurrent elements can be externally and internally torque controlled.
-Negative-sequence and ground/residual overcurrent elements can only be externally torque controlled.
+Ground/residual overcurrent elements can only be externally torque controlled.

 External Torque Control

 The ETC(1) setting selects overcurrent elements to be externally torque controlled.
 Only overcurrent elements in Relay Word row R1 can be selected.
 As an example: